 - Any unregistered bicycle found in the storage racks may be impounded, and any bicycle parked or stored in hallways, entryways, access ramps, stairways or other accesses may be impounded and placed into Controlled Storage at the owner's expense and a $100 fire safety fine may be imposed; bicycles unclaimed after six months will be discarded.

-- Registered bicycles may be stored in designated Controlled Storage facilities for a fee of $10 per term.
+- Registered bicycles may be stored in designated Controlled Storage facilities for a fee.

 - Bicycles may be registered free of charge with the Department of Safety and Security.